 In alignment with yesterday’s announcement from Cruise Lines International Association regarding the voluntary extension of suspended passenger operations from U.S. ports until at least December 31, 2020, Disney Cruise Line will be canceling all October sailings, as well as the following November sailings:

 All new departures suspended through January 31st, 2021.

 Aulani Resort and Other DVC Properties

-- Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, will open on June 15.
+- Disney Vacation Club properties in Vero Beach, Florida, and Hilton Head, South Carolina, opened on June 15th, 2020

 How Will Coronavirus Affect My Vacation?

 With coronavirus COVID-19 updates dominating the news, and thousands of people from all over the globe visiting Walt Disney World each week, it’s easy to start wondering about the spread of disease at the parks.

 There are some common-sense preventative measures that you can take to ensure that you never get sick from visiting Mickey.